Women in Sikhism

 The principles of Sikhism state that women have the same souls as men and thus possess an equal right to cultivate their spirituality with equal chances of achieving salvation.
-Women in Sikhism participate in all religious, cultural, social, and secular activities including lead religious congregations, take part in the Akhand Path (the continuous recitation of the Holy Scriptures), perform Kirtan (congregational singing of hymns), and work as a Granthis.
+Women participate in all Sikh religious, cultural, social, and secular activities including lead religious congregations, take part in the Akhand Path (the continuous recitation of the Holy Scriptures), perform Kirtan (congregational singing of hymns), perform Gatka (Sikh martial art) and work as a Granthis.

 Guru Nanak proclaimed the equality of men and women, and both he and the gurus that succeeded him encouraged men and women to take a full part in all the activities of Sikh worship and practice.
 Sikh history also has recorded the role of women, portraying them as equals to men in service, devotion, sacrifice, and bravery.

-Sri Guru Granth Sahib Ji, Raag Aasaa Mehal 1, Page 473: "So why call her [women] bad?
-From her, kings are born.
-From woman, woman is born; without woman, there would be no one at all."
-Guru Nanak fought for women's rights and expressed his teachings of equality.
-He supported women having all rights and privileges a man has.